 Ever asked yourself, “Why did I do that?” – or hear yourself or someone else ask, “Why did you do that?” (referring to you)?
 Especially after doing something you later regretted doing?
 I admit, it’s one of my favorite “inside-my-head” questions.

 This week in a conversation with Carol, I experienced one of those “ah-ha” moments in which I realized that when I ask that question of myself, I’m really inwardly searching for a justification to defend my behavior or at least make myself appear right, justified, or proper.
-In other words, the question is a setup for defense.
+In other words, inside my First-Second Degree of Illumination bubble awareness, the question is a setup for defense.

 What if, instead of setting up a defense, I looked for insight?
 To do that, I might want to ask a different question or set of questions.